NJOGIS/NJRoadEditor/README.md

 ##Compatibility

-- ESRI ArcGIS Desktop 10.3.1, 10.3.1 replica geodatabase
+- ESRI ArcGIS Desktop 10.4.1, 10.4.1 replica geodatabase or earlier
 - Python 2.7.8 (32-bit) + arcpy
 - Oracle 11g, 12c
 - SQL Server 2008R2 (untested on 2012 and 2014, but should work)